nhabit/knight_journey/README.md

 ruby knights_travails.rb A8 B7
 ```
 ***Notes/Comments/Thoughts:***

 Yes, it was a fun challenge, it took longer than 2 hours, but mostly because once I started I found it hard to stop.

 The problem itself was not too hard.
 I started with a spike script that worked and then turned it into a module ```lib/knight_route_finder.rb``` and a runner file ```knights_travails.rb``` .

 I was intentionally attempting to avoid creating objects and using the object paradigm.
 The module functions in the knight_route_finder are all standalone and don't need access to any state variables.
+Initially I was considering using Elixir and may well still do that too (for the fun and learning).